Gwendolyn Stamper (on detail)

-Gwendolyn Stamper left the FCPA Unit in March 2021 to become chief of staff to the acting criminal division chief Nicholas McQuaid.
+Gwendolyn Stamper left the FCPA Unit in March 2021 to serve on detail as chief of staff to the then acting criminal division chief Nicholas McQuaid.

 She joined the Foreign Corrupt Practices Act unit in the US Department of Justice’s criminal division fraud section as a trial attorney in 2018.
 Previously, she served for nearly five years as a trial attorney in the public integrity section, also in the criminal division.